Noriko Shibasaki: Biography

 Noriko Shibasaki, a native of Tokyo, was born on 14 September 1991.
 As an elementary school student, she got tired of eating lunch in the classroom, and she thought about joining the broadcast committee because only their members could eat lunch in the broadcast room.
 As a junior high and high school student, she was part of the broadcasting club for six years and participated in several competitions and won awards.

 While attending Joshibi University of Art and Design, she reconsidered broadcasting club activities after learning that the people around her had established their own ways of expressing themselves, so she started attending a narration course.
 After starting a class where she would appear on camera, she realized that it was a class for announcers, and she then decided to attend Amusement Media Academy's Tokyo campus.
 After graduating, she joined Ogipro The Next.

 In January 2017, Shibasaki was cast as Chisato Chikaishi in Tsugumomo.
 In May 2018, she was cast as Ai in Aguu: Tensai Ningyō.
 In April 2021, she was cast as Liliana S. B. Heiligh in Arifureta.
 After spending some time as a freelancer, he transferred to Mausu Promotion on 1 February 2023.
 In November 2023, she was cast as Mary in The Witch and the Beast.

 She voices Chiyuki Kuwayama, one of the three members of the unit Alstroemeria, in The Idolmaster Shiny Colors, a spinoff of The Idolmaster franchise.
 She performed in several Alstroemeria singles, one of which charted in the Top 20 of the Oricon Singles Chart.
-She will reprise her role in the 2024 anime adaptation.
+She reprised her role in the 2024 anime adaptation.

 On 20 September 2020, Shibasaki announced at the "Noriko Shibasaki Birthday Event 2020" that she would make her solo music debut, with her mini-album Follow My Heart being released on 20 January 2021.

 Shibasaki is a qualified museum curator.